If you’re looking for a complicated 4th of July dessert that takes hours to prepare, this is NOT it.

 4th of July Dessert Cake can be made to fit any allergies or food preferences

-2 cups coconut whipped cream (or whipped cream of your choice)
+- 2 cups thick coconut whipped cream (or any thick whipped cream of your choice)

 No cake stand?
 No problem.
 Flip a sheet pan over and cover it with parchment paper to create your own DIY cake stand.